wimvanderbauwhede/raku-examples/universal-interpreter.md

 }
 ```

 The interesting generators are `_pow`, `_add` and `_mult` because they are recursive.
 In `_pow`, the function passed as parameter to the TermBB role constructor calls `p` which has a signature of `:(Any,Int --> Any)`, but actually requires an argument of the same type as the return value.
-In Haskell notation we need `a -> Int -> a`.
+Using Haskell notation, we need `a -> Int -> a`.
 The argument `t`  is of type `TermBB` which is a wrapper around a function which, when applied, will return the right type.
 In the Raku implementation, this function is the method `unTermBB`.
 So we need to call `t.unTermBB( ... )`.
 In `_add` and `_mult`, we have an `Array[TermBB]` so we need to call `unTermBB` on every element, hence the `map` call.

-Using these generators we can write a single function to convert the algebraic data type into its BB encoding:
+Using these generators we can write a single function to convert the algebraic data type into its BB encoding.
+Unsurprisingly, it is very similar to the pretty-printer and evaluator we wrote for `Term` instances:

 ```perl6
 # Turn a Term into a BB Term